Akademicki-Klub-Lotniczy/2020_IT_Recruitment/readme.md

-We appreciate the people who explore the domain of the problem they're working on, instead of just stratching the surface to get a bare minimum - show us what you have done!
+We appreciate the people who explore the domain of the problem they're working on, instead of just stratching the surface to get a bare minimum - show us what sort of research you have done!

+**You don't have to finish the entire thing, just show us that after 2 months you're going in a right direction**

 ## The tasks